matthewcavanaugh96/climate-change-predictions/README.md

 The main project notebook is "Using machine learning to predict climate change".
 If you'd like to see my data cleaning process, feel free to open "Data cleaning and preparation".

+I intend to add my presentation file as well once I update it to reflect my revised calculations and include additional visualizations.

+Data sources:

 Temperature change, land use, and forest cover data from the IMF (https://climatedata.imf.org/pages/climatechange-data)